 There are many factors influencing the price of gold such as supply and demand.
 However, in gold, unlike most other commodities, retention and availability rather than consumption play a larger role in affecting the price.
-Its worth considering that most of the gold ever mined still exists in accessible form, such as bullion and mass produced jewelry.
+Its worth considering that most of the gold ever mined still exists in an accessible form, such as bullion and mass-produced jewelry.
 The investor Warren Buffet has said that the amount of gold (above ground) that exists today could fit into a cube with sides of just twenty meters.

 Industrial demand and jewelry account for over 75% of annual gold demand.
 India is the largest jewelry consumer followed by China and the US.
 Gold is also used in industry (mobile phones, dental uses, etc)

-The price of gold is also affected by gold jewelry recycling, as many people hand over their jewelry for cash and as a result the gold recycling industry has become a multi-million dollar business.
-Unfortunately there have been many companies caught taking advantage of their customers, paying only a fraction of what the gold is really worth.
+The price of gold is also affected by gold jewelry recycling, as many people hand over their jewelry for cash and as a result, the gold recycling industry has become a multi-million dollar business.
+Unfortunately, there have been many companies caught taking advantage of their customers, paying only a fraction of what the gold is really worth.

 Gold IRA Retirement Fund